Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Natural boar bristles were not replaced by DuPont's more sanitary nylon bristles (Dr. West's Miracle Tuft brush) until 1938, to the lasting gratitude of boars everywhere.

-In a Lemelson-MIT survey from 2003 that asked participants to rank the importance of modern inventions including the automobile, computer, telephone, and microwave, Americans identified the toothbrush as the number one invention they could not live without.
+In a Lemelson-MIT survey from 2003 that asked participants to rank the importance of modern inventions, including the automobile, computer, telephone, and microwave, Americans identified the toothbrush as the number one invention they could not live without.

-the "modern" collapsible toothpaste tube did not appear until 1889, introduced by Johnson & Johnson for its Zonweiss toothpaste: it's first consumer product.
+The collapsible toothpaste tube did not appear until 1889, introduced by Johnson & Johnson for its Zonweiss toothpaste: it's first consumer product.
 It bought the tubes, originally used to hold artists' oil paints, from Consolidated Fruit Jar Manufacturing Company of Brunswick, New Jersey.

 Soap has an ancient history.
-It was first made around 2800 B.C.E. by the Babylonians who discovered the basic method of making soap from animal fats boiled with ashes in water.
+It was first made around 2800 B.C.E. by the Babylonians, who discovered the basic method of making soap from animal fats boiled with ashes in water.

 The call was answered by American industry soon after Michel Eugène Chevreul, a French chemist investigating the properties of fatty acids, figured out the chemical constituents of soap.

-Another Frenchman, Nicholas LeBlanc, discovered how to make soda ash (a principal ingredient in making soap) inexpensively and in mass quantities from table salt for which he was awarded a prize by the French Academy of Sciences.
+Another Frenchman, Nicholas LeBlanc, discovered how to make soda ash (a principal ingredient in making soap) inexpensively and in mass quantities from table salt, for which he was awarded a prize by the French Academy of Sciences.

-A process developed by a Belgian chemist, Ernest Gaston Solvay in 1861 was faster, easier, and cheaper than the LeBlanc method.
+A process developed by Belgian chemist, Ernest Gaston Solvay in 1861 was faster, easier, and cheaper than the LeBlanc method.
 It used salt brine and limestone as the key ingredients and was quickly adopted by the soap industry.
 The basic process is still in use today.

 The first American industrial-scale soap company was established in 1806 by William Colgate.
 Colgate & Company, in New York, was able to produce 45,000 lbs. of soap in one batch.